RuhamLeal/react-testing-library/README.md

 # react-testing-library

-A project I did to test a front-end application provided by [@trybe](https://www.betrybe.com/), in this project I was only in charge of testing.
+A project I did to test a front-end application made with React provided by [@trybe](https://www.betrybe.com/), in this project I was only in charge of testing.

 # Table of contents